-Purpose Cyber Security Standards helps Financial Institutions to defend the customer and organisational assets and counter cyber-attacks whilst coping with changing business requirements, speed to market pressures, expansion into emerging markets, business innovation requirements and budget constraints.
-They help Financial Institutions maintain their risk profile at an acceptable level.
-Justification Business Challenge Cyber-crimes are increasing in scope and sophistication at a time when Financial Institutions are moving their key assets and systems to digital spheres and internet usage is growing significantly Each year Financial Institutions lose billions of naira to fraud perpetuated through cyber-attack, sensitive personal information is exposed, and customer confidence is being eroded Today's organized criminals are deploying a wide array of attack methods, such as e-mail scam and spam, ATM fraud, electronic banking frauds, man-inthe-middle attacks, falsifying customers information, card cloning, collusion with insiders, among many others Damage to brand and reputation in the aftermath of an attack is perceived as a critical risk to Financial Institutions.
-How this Capability Addresses these Challenges Complying with the Information Security Standards is one way to prove that your Financial Institution is taking cyber security threats seriously Compliance enhances the Financial Institution's standing within the market and gives potential clients the assurance that your business has a managed, professional approach to protecting client data.
+r Purpose Cyber Security Standards helps banks to defend the customer and organizational assets and counter cyberattacks whilst coping with changing business requirements, speed to market pressures, expansion into emerging markets, business innovation requirements and budget constraints.
+They help banks maintain their risk profile at an acceptable level Justification Business Challenge Cyber-crimes are increasing in scope and sophistication at a time when banks are moving their key assets and systems to digital spheres and internet usage is growing significantly Each year banks lose billions of naira to fraud perpetuated through cyber-attack, sensitive personal information is exposed and customer confidence is being eroded Today's organized criminals are deploying a wide array of attack methods, such as e-mail scam and spam, ATM fraud, electronic banking frauds, man-in-the-middle attacks, falsifying customers information, card cloning, collusion with insiders, among many others Damage to brand and reputation in the aftermath of an attack is perceived as a critical risk to banks How this Capability Addresses these Challenges Complying with the Information Security Standards is one way to prove that your Bank is taking cyber security threats seriously Compliance enhances the bank's standing within the market and gives potential clients the assurance that your business has a managed, professional approach to protecting client data.
 This opens new opportunities & is especially attractive for banks - whose day to day business involves managing sensitive information.
-The volume and value of data produced and used in Finical Services institutions increasingly informs how the institutions operate and how successful they are.
-Business Benefits Improves productivity and business growth as a result of the implementation of flexibly secure, integrity-assured, extensible services Increases customer trust and loyalty by reliably safeguarding client and customer information and systems against threats and attacks Increases shareholder value by reducing risk, costs and complexity Standards ISO 27001/27002 PCI DSS ISO 27032 Version of the Standard to which Compliance is Required ISO/IEC 27001/21:2013; PCI-DSS Version 3.2 ISO/IEC 27032:2012
+The volume and value of data produced and used in Finical Services institutions increasingly informs how the institutions operate and how successful they are Business Benefits Improves productivity and business growth as a result of the implementation of flexibly secure, integrity-assured, extensible services Increases customer trust and loyalty by reliably safeguarding client and customer information and systems against threats and attacks Increases shareholder value by reducing risk, costs and complexity Standards • ISO 27001/27002 and • PCI DSS

-Purpose Cyber Security Standards helps Financial Institutions to defend the customer and organisational assets and counter cyber-attacks whilst coping with changing business requirements, speed to market pressures, expansion into emerging markets, business innovation requirements and budget constraints.
-They help Financial Institutions maintain their risk profile at an acceptable level.
-Minimum Acceptable Maturity Level • Level 3 Rationale for Selection ISO 27001 /2 ISO 27001 focuses on the establishment of a system of governance around cyber security within an organisation.
+Version of the Standard to which Compliance is Required • ISO/IEC 2700/21:2013; • PCI-DSS Version 3.0 Minimum Acceptable Maturity Level • Level 3 Rationale for Selection ISO 27001 /2 ISO 27001 focuses on the establishment of a system of governance around cyber security within an organisation.
 In ISO 27001/2 the organisations senior management takes full ownership of cyber security across the enterprise and the establishment of decision-making processes It covers aspects such as human resources, physical assets, access control and governance, giving a holistic approach to cyber security ISO 27002 provides best practices and recommendations on information security management, risks and controls.
-All organisations are encouraged to assess their information security risks, then implement appropriate information security controls according to their business needs and risk appetite PCI DSS PCI-DSS gives a detailed list of requirements with regards to making the organisation's payment systems secure It identifies the need for monitoring and mitigating threats to the system and for incident management ISO 27032 ISO/IEC 27032:2012 provides guidance for improving the state of Cybersecurity, drawing out the unique aspects of that activity and its dependencies on other security domains.
-It covers the baseline security practices for stakeholders in the Cyberspace.
-Benefits Organisations are equipped with a clear step by step approach to risk management with a detailed outline of the full risk management lifecycle; from identifying to mitigating cyber security risks They give insight as to the cyber security roles that should be introduced as part of the ISMS Organisations are better equipped and prepared to respond to cybercrime and other cyber security incidents Requirements for compliance See Section 2.6.1 for requirement for ISO 27001/27002 and PCI-DSS An organization cannot be certified in ISO 27032 but to be compliant, an organisation must develop and implement an end-to-end cybersecurity program to be verified by a ISO 27032 Cybersecurity manager to have met the requirements for compliance
+All organisations are encouraged to assess their information security risks, then implement appropriate information security controls according to their business needs and risk appetite PCI DSS PCI-DSS gives a detailed list of requirements with regards to making the organization's payment systems secure It identifies the need for monitoring and mitigating threats to the system and for incident management Benefits Organisations are equipped with a clear step by step approach to risk management with a detailed outline of the full risk management lifecycle; from identifying to mitigating cyber security risks They gives insight as to the cyber security roles that should be introduced as part of the ISMS Organisations are better equipped and prepared to respond to cybercrime and other cyber security incidents Requirements for compliance See Section 2.6.1 Scope and Application See Section 2.6.1